 Learn more at www.carneyco.com.

 Before you go to the next show, make a plan.
-Sell product, hire reps, get some free press, introduce a new product, kick off a promotion…all of the above.
-Make it specific and make it measureable.
+Sell product, hire reps, get some free press, introduce a new product, kick off a promotion … all of the above.
+Make it specific and make it measurable.
 When you get back home, assess your performance versus your goals.
 It will make the decision about next year’s show a lot easier.

 Might even make it easier to order that last bottle of wine on the last night of the show.